 Remember there is no rush.
 Diabetes devices are like smartphones, with new ones coming out all the time.
 Whatever you buy, something better will come out in a year or two.
 For example, advanced CGMs and pumps will soon work together to function almost as a bionic pancreas, maintaining a healthy insulin level without the users having to do anything, after initial programming.
-(Already on the market for a few years, the MiniMed 670G Insulin Pump System is a hybrid closed-loop system, meaning that it can automatically adjust certain features of its insulin delivery based on CGM readings.
-The Dexcom G6 CGM can communicate with a variety of devices, such as the Tandem t:slim X2 insulin pump and certain fitness trackers.)
+(Already on the market, the MiniMed 670G Insulin Pump System and the Tandem Control-IQ are hybrid closed-loop systems, meaning that they can automatically adjust certain features of its insulin delivery based on CGM readings.)

 That said, you might want features that are coming but not quite here.
 Purchasing decisions are complicated and require some research.
 Here are some things experts advise you to think about and do.

 Type 1 diabetes is an autoimmune disorder in which the immune system attacks and destroys the insulin-producing beta cells in the pancreas.
 As a result, the pancreas produces little or no insulin.
 Type 1 diabetes is also characterized by the presence of certain autoantibodies against insulin or other components of the insulin-producing system such as glutamic acid decarboxylase (GAD), tyrosine phosphatase, and/or islet cells.